 Clearing a litter of parasites normally starts after the first 2-3 weeks in most kennels.
 The puppies receive a deworming paste that will not be registered in the vaccination booklet, and therefore is not mandatory to administer, but is certainly recommended.

 The puppies then get a round of deworming, with a tablet, at around week 5 that must be registered.
 After that the litter is given a regular deworming regimen every 2 weeks until the puppies are three months old.
-From this age onwards it is recommended that deworming occurs every 3 months with a wide spectrum antiparasitic agent.
+From 3 months to 6 months, one treatment a month is recommended.
+After 6 months you can follow recommendations for adults dog, with treatments at least twice a year.
+From 6 months of age heartworm treatment should be given that also specifically combats hookworm and roundworm.

 Please note that there may be a slight deviation from the vaccination and deworming recommended schedule due to a minor illness, which would explain why the breeder may decide to delay a vaccination.